Sheikh Hasina: Bangladesh democracy icon-turned-iron lady

 The United States imposed sanctions on an elite branch of Bangladesh's security forces and seven of its top officers over charges of widespread human rights abuses.

-Hasina's latest campaign has been marred by the arrest of thousands of opposition activists.
+Hasina's latest campaign was marred by the arrest of thousands of opposition activists.

 Occasionally violent street protests over the past year demanded her resignation and the appointment of a caretaker government to oversee the election.